apost71/naomi/docs/pages/index.md

 It has been designed from the ground up to support distributed, high fidelity, and interactive simulations.
 Additionally, there is support for symbolic math through the use of [Symengine](https://symengine.org/).

-!!! note
+!!! warning

+    This project is under active development and subject to significant change without warning.
-    This has currently only been tested with gcc on Ubuntu Linux 22.04
+    It has currently only been tested with gcc on Ubuntu Linux 22.04

 ## Installation